fqantonio/aqua/JOURNAL.md

 ![](Photos/testeÁguaInfiltração.jpeg)

+### UPPS!
-Conclusion: water is coming in through the four screw holes and the both electrical wires that powers the engine.
+Water is coming in through the four screw holes and the both electrical wires that powers the engine.
 But it doesn't go directly into the boat, it enters the hull and then comes out through interior grooves in the bow... that are result of the way the boat was built...
 I'll insulate it as best I can... and hope for the best.
 I use silicone in the wire hole and the screws.

 ![](Photos/silicone.jpeg)